Berber Latin alphabets: Tarifit alphabet

-Souss-Berber local usage
+Shilha alphabet

-In Souss (mid-southern Morocco), Berber writers rarely use the neutral vowel "e", because the unphonemic schwa is rarer in Tachelhit due to a different stress system than its sister languages.
+In Shilha (mid-southern Morocco), Berber writers rarely use the neutral vowel e, because the allophonic schwa is rarer in Tachelhit due to a different stress system than its sister languages.

-Kabyle-Berber local usages
+Kabyle alphabet

-In Kabyle-Berber (northeastern Algeria), the affricates //t͡s, d͡z// have traditionally been notated as ţ, z̧ for over thirty years.
+In Kabyle (northeastern Algeria), the affricates //t͡s, d͡z// have been notated as ţ, z̧ for over thirty years.
 However these affricates are uncommon in other dialects (except in Riffian) and they are morphologically conditioned, so for the sake of pan-dialectal legibility the INALCO standard omits them.
 In Kabyle the affricate may derive from underlying //tt// or //ss//.
 In the former case the INALCO standard uses tt, and in the second it uses ss (e.g. yettawi vs. ifessi deriving from the verb fsi).